FORGE: Foundational Optimization Representations from Graph Embeddings: Appendix

 To improve generalization,~\citet{boisvert2024towards} propose a generic representation for combinatorial problems using abstract syntax trees with five node types - variables, constraints, values, operators and a model node.
 While expressive, this approach results in large, computationally expensive graphs.

 \textbf{Multi-Task and Generalist Models:} Similar to our work here, efforts to unify learning across tasks and problem types have also emerged. \citet{cai2024multi} introduce a multi-task representation learning framework for MIP, training a shared backbone across tasks such as backdoor prediction and solver configuration prediction, followed by fine-tuning for specific problem types.
 Their method uses a bipartite graph representation, Graph Attention Networks (GAT), and contrastive loss, and is evaluated on problems such as CA, MVC, and (MIS).
-Similarly,~\citet{drakulic2024goal} present \textsc{GOAL}, a generalist agent for combinatorial optimization.
+Similarly,~\citet{drakulic2024goal} present \textsc{GOAL}, a generalist agent for combinatorial optimization that learns to solve diverse combinatorial optimization problems through imitation learning.
+Unlike \textsc{Forge}, it requires supervised training via problem‑specific adapters.
 It avoids GNNs, instead using mixed attention over edge and node matrices derived from bipartite graphs. \citet{li2024towards} propose an LLM-based evolutionary framework that can generate a large set of diverse MIP classes and can be fine tuned to predict integrality gaps and branching nodes.

 \textbf{Graph Neural Networks for Branching and Heuristics:} Graph-based representations have become standard for encoding MIP instances.
 One of the earliest work on graph-based learning by~\citet{gasse2019exact} uses GNNs to learn strong branching policies, introducing a bipartite graph structure and dual half-convolutions for message passing between constraints and variables. \citet{chen2024rethinking} revisit GNN for MIPs and show that higher-order GNNs can overcome limitations identified via the 1-Weisfeiler-Lehman test, making all instances tractable for message passing. \citet{canturk2024scalable} introduce improvements to the standard GNN workflow for CO so that they generalize on instances of a larger scale than those used in training and propose a two-stage primal heuristic strategy based on uncertainty quantification to automatically configure how solution search relies on the predicted decision values.